 Lava is situated at an altitude of 7,016 feet above sea level.
 It is one among the few places in West Bengal to receive snow in winter.
-It is the entry purpose to the Neora valley park from Kalimpong.
+It is the entry point to the Neora valley park from Kalimpong.
 The route to lava is scenic with the modification in vegetation from tropical deciduous to the wet alpine trees of fir, pine and birch.
 The lush green forests are a popular spot for picnicking, trekking and bird-watching.
 Wild animals like the Himalayan black bear and deer are found in these parts.
 A Buddhist monastery is present in Lava.

-We reached our pre booked West Bengal Forest Development Corporation (WBFDC) cottages around 1pm.
-For detail review of Lava WBFDC cottage review click below mentioned link-
+We reached our pre-booked West Bengal Forest Development Corporation (WBFDC) cottages around 1pm.
+For detail review of Lava WBFDC, cottage review click below-mentioned link-

 For online booking click WBFDC Lava online booking